 A. Ingredients List

-• Broth or Stock: Homemade or store-bought seafood or vegetable stock
+- Broth or Stock: Seafood or vegetable stock

 B. Directions

-2. Cooking sequence: In a large pot, sauté onions and garlic until translucent, then add potatoes and cook for a few minutes.
+- In a big pot, sauté onions and garlic until soft, then add potatoes and cook for a few mins.

-4. Finally, stir in milk or cream, seasoning to taste with salt, pepper, and herbs, then serve hot.
+- Stir in milk or cream, season with salt, pepper, and herbs, then serve hot.

 C. Cooking Advice